Whether on Earth Day or any other day of the year, it may be a relief to find out that drinking Kombucha is earth friendly.

 5. Return to Harmony with Nature

-I’m not saying that we ought to fear nature, but rather, to honor nature and remember every day – not just 1 day out of the year – that we are all connected through nature.
+This doesn’t mean we ought to fear nature.
+Rather, we should honor nature.
+And we should remember every day, not just 1 day out of the year, that we are all connected through nature.

 There is no separation and every day IS Earth Day because every single one of our actions has a direct effect on our eco-system.
 WE ARE NATURE!

 Science is beginning to delve into these issues.
-For example, the Human Microbiome Project is something I have only just discovered but am extremely excited about, particularly because it’s primary purpose is reestablishing a healthy mental and physical relationship with bacteria, and coming back into balance with nature, one of the Kombucha Kamp mantras.
+For example, the Human Microbiome Project is extremely exciting.
+It’s primary purpose is reestablishing a healthy mental and physical relationship with bacteria.

-That is exactly what Dr. Julie Segre discusses in this AWESOME video (I’ve skipped you ahead to the good part.
-Enjoy!):
+That is exactly what Dr. Julie Segre discusses in this AWESOME video:

 The Human Microbiome Project